edgeimpulse/ai-labeling-images-gpt4o/README.md

-# AI Actions block: LLM-based labeling with GPT4o
+# AI labeling block: LLM-based labeling with GPT4o

-This is an Edge Impulse [AI Actions block](https://docs.edgeimpulse.com/docs/edge-impulse-studio/organizations/custom-blocks/transformation-blocks) that uses GPT4o to label your image data.
+This is an Edge Impulse [AI labeling block](https://docs.edgeimpulse.com/docs/edge-impulse-studio/organizations/custom-blocks/transformation-blocks) that uses GPT4o to label your image data.
 You can use this repo as the basis for custom tasks that use LLMs to help with labeling or data quality tasks in your project.

-## Use this from Edge Impulse (professional / enterprise)
+## Use this from Edge Impulse

 If you just want to use GPT4o as a labeling tool in your Edge Impulse project you don't need this repo.
-Just go to any project, select **Data acquisition > AI Actions**, choose **Label images using GPT4o** (available for professional and enterprise projects only).
+Just go to any project, select **Data acquisition > AI labeling**, choose **Label images using GPT4o**.

+> You'll need an OpenAI API Key, see [OpenAI Platform > API Keys](https://platform.openai.com/api-keys).

 ## Developing your own block